Council rates are a property-based tax. Rates are based on the value of the property you own.

 You can learn more about how to pay your rates, rebates and budget highlights in our 2023/24 Rates Brochure(PDF, 1MB).

 Our Peninsula 2025 – the Mornington Peninsula Shire’s The Council and Wellbeing Plan 2021 - 2025 – provides a blueprint for how council will work towards achieving its strategic objectives.

 The services and major initiatives funded in the Budget are how Council delivers on its strategic objectives.

 Property valuations are used to calculate how much you pay in rates.
-Government legislation requires the Council to assess the value of all properties every two years.
+Government legislation requires the Council to assess the value of all properties every year.

-Council uses the Capital Improved Value method to determine your rates.
-Capital Improved Value (CIV) is basically the market value of the land and improvements.
+Council uses the Capital Improved Value (CIV) method to determine your rates.
+CIV is basically the market value of the land and improvements.

 Property values are determined by analysis of market sales and rental evidence.
 The valuer builds a profile of value levels for each different area/property type by analysis of recent sales and leasings.
 This information is then applied to individual properties, taking into account the different characteristics of each property.